(503) 438-7888

 Oversize / Overweight Permits

-Oversize and overweight permits are required for vehicles and loads that exceed legal length, width, height, or weight limits.
+Required for vehicles and loads that exceed legal length, width, height, or weight limits.
 Routes, escorts, and time-of-day restrictions may apply.

 Step-by-Step Process to Obtain Your Trip and fuel permits for Oregon: